 Why is it a source of inspiration?

 Denmark is both fascinating and intriguing.
 Despite having weather that could deter more than some, the country was nominated several times as the world's happiest country by The World Happiness Report.
 But what exactly makes Danish people so happy?
 No wonder they are a source of inspiration; their most sough-after secret is called hygge.
 The idea behind this word is to live fully in the present moment.
 Therefore, answering emails and posting on Instagram or Twitter at anytime is out of the question.
 Since this moment doesn’t allow for any external distractions, one must cut off all access to a phone or a computer.
-It's a return to authenticity and to enjoying simple things in life, along with candles, a fireplace, a hot drink and a big sweater for a warm and cozy winter.
+It's a return to authenticity and to enjoying simple things in life, along with candles, a fireplace, a hot drink, and a big cozy sweatshirt for a warm and cozy winter.

 Along with this return to authenticity, the “hyggists” promote many other activities, such as practicing yoga and meditation, reading, drawing, gardening….
 Anything that helps one relax, be in the company of others and treat oneself.